vsilaev/tascalate-concurrent/README.md

 ```
 In the example above `callPromise` will be settled within 3 seconds either successfully/exceptionally as a result of the `someLongRunningIoBoundMehtod` execution, or exceptionally with a `TimeoutException`.

-It's worth to mention, that _both_ `processResultSync` and `processResultAsync` will be executed with `myExecutor`, even if no timeout is triggered.
+It's worth to mention, that _both_ `processResultSync` and `processResultAsync` will be executed with `myExecutor`, if timeout is triggered.

 The optional `cancelOnTimeout` parameter defines whether or not to cancel the original `Promise` when time is expired; it is implicitly true when ommitted.
 So in example above `the someLongRunningIoBoundMehtod` will be interrupted if it takes more than 3 seconds to complete.